tazayun-ai/A-many-objective-NSGA-III-framework-for-mitigating-the-nutritional-risks-of-calorie-restriction/README.md

 Data quality notes
 A 0 can mean "reported zero" or "not measured," because missing values were set to zero.
 Sparse columns (under 40% populated): LA, ALA, EPA, DHA, trans fat, added sugars, vitamin D, biotin, iodine, molybdenum.
 Biotin, iodine and molybdenum are non-zero in under 1% of foods, so any score leaning on them is unreliable.
-Sugars, added and Added Sugars (g) are identical in every row — a duplicate; keep one.
+Sugars, added and Added Sugars (g) are identical in every row, so one is a duplicate; keep one.
 This is the table before the pipeline's own filters, which reduce it to the 2,307-food candidate pool used in the paper.
 Running it